cran-task-views/TimeSeries/TimeSeries.md

   Johansen's test and AIC/BIC simultaneous rank-lag selection.
   Parameter estimation and inference in a cointegrating regression are implemented in `r pkg("cointReg")`.
+  Fractionally cointegrated VAR models are handled by `r pkg("FCVAR")`.
 - *Autoregressive distributed lag (ARDL) models* are provided by `r pkg("ARDL")`, which constructs the underlying error correction model automatically.
   `r pkg("nardl")` and `r pkg("ardl.nardl")` both estimate nonlinear cointegrating